Adaptive Bregman-Kaczmarz: An Approach to Solve Linear Inverse Problems with Independent Noise Exactly: Numerical experiments

 Figure~\ref{fig:ct-residuals} shows the relative residuals and the relative reconstruction errors for all methods.
+It can be observed that $\text{RSK}_{\text{avg}}$ is able to decrease faster at the beginning due to low noise variance but both residual and the reconstruction quality settle for worse values than using the adaptive stepsize.
 While the RSK method brings the residual down to some value in the order of the total noise level, the adaptive methods are able to go way below that and it seems that they even go down further.
 This indicates that the choice of parameters is quite accurate.
 We stress that the heuristic adaptive RSK does not need any knowledge of the true solution.
-The only choice that the user has to made is $\lambda$ (to control the sparsity), and $N_{0}$ and $N_{1}$ for the estimation of $\gamma$ and $\beta_{0}$.
+The only choice that the user has to make is $\lambda$ (to control the sparsity), and $N_{0}$ and $N_{1}$ for the estimation of $\gamma$ and $\beta_{0}$.
 We also see that the reconstruction error for adaptive RSK and heuristic adaptive RSK keeps decaying until the last epoch (and is expected to go down even further).
 We find it quite remarkable that this is possible even though the heuristic adaptive RSK method only sees corrupted data (with independent noise).
 As expected, the error in RSK and adaptive RK stagnates at some level (RSK because it is not adaptive and adaptive RK because it does not respect the sparsity).
+Table~\ref{tab:cpu_time} shows CPU times for different methods necessary to run for 20 epochs or to bring the relative error below a tolerance of $0.078$ for Figure~\ref{fig:ct-residuals}.
+We notice that ARSK and hARSK are the fastest methods to reach the tol meanwhile ARK and RSK are not able to reach the tolerance even after the total number of epochs.

+To further investigate the influence of the number of measurements in Figure~\ref{fig:ct-residuals} for the RSK avg and adaptive RSK method, we conducted a further experiment: For different $L$ we generated $L$ measurements of the full right hand side.
+We run both methods for $L$ epochs, the rsk\_avg with the averaged measurements, and report the final relative residual and error for different values of $L$ in Table~\ref{tab:mult_measurements}.
+In this way, we used the same number of measurements and same number of iterations.
+We can see that the residuals of rsk\_avg get smaller for larger $L$ and are basically decaying like $1/\sqrt{L}$ as expected.
+The residuals of arsk decay similarly and always stay below the residuals of rsk\_avg.
+For the reconstruction error, the picture is not so clear, and the errors seem to stagnate.
+However, the reconstruction errors of arsk are consistently smaller than the ones for rsk\_avg.